 In order to use the specified CW damage threshold of an optic, it is necessary to know the following:

 - 1. Wavelength of your laser - 2.
-Linear power density of your beam (total power divided by 1/e2 spot size) - 3.
-Beam diameter of your beam $(1/e^2)$ - 4.
-Approximate intensity profile of your beam (e.g., Gaussian)
+Beam diameter of your beam (1/e2) - 3.
+Approximate intensity profile of your beam (e.g., Gaussian) - Linear power density of your beam (total power divided by 1/e2 beam diameter)